the-lambda-way/CarbMetSim/issues.md

 Encapsulation needs to be improved across the board.
 Parameters should be accessed through public interfaces instead of variables or friendship.
 Some parameters in HumanBody are only used in a single organ, these should maybe be moved into those organs.
 More algorithms can be abstracted and put into "common.h".

+## Body State Parameters

+I noticed that changing the metabolic parameters through HumanBody::setParams() is only done once and is commented out elsewhere, so the sim does not currently support different parameters for different body states.
+Should be able to just uncomment these?
+Were they commented out because they haven't been experimentally validated yet?

 ## Changelog
 Refactored to be a library that can be integrated into other projects.
 Since this touches every part of the code base, I took the opportunity to do a overall refactoring as well.